8xq/Auth.gg-AdminPanel/README.md

 *Setting up the panel is very simple , before building the program simply add your auth key !
-*In panel.cs at the top look for "private static string AuthKey = ""; <- add between quotation marks *Auth key can be found here -> https://auth.gg/dashboard/applications/settings.php
+*In panel.cs at the top look for "private static string AuthKey = ""; <- add between quotation marks *Auth key can be found here -> https://auth.gg/dashboard/applications/settings.php *If you get any designer issues on load press skip and build project !
 ```

 ![Alt text](https://i.imgur.com/0jtNkXF.jpg "Example")